"Wrong place, right people" - heroes of the French train shooting

-Stone was touring Europe with two friends he grew up with in California.
-The three men in their 20s helped overpower a Kalashnikov-toting suspected Islamist militant on a high speed train heading for Paris from Amsterdam.
+Stone was one of three young American friends who helped overpower a Kalashnikov-toting suspected Islamist militant on a high speed train heading for Paris from Amsterdam.

 "He was the first one to jump on him, he's the one who got cut up ... none of us are injured but Spencer took a few injuries and he just had no fear," 23-year-old student Anthony Sadler, told Reuters.

 "That's our friend so once we saw him go we had to go and join him ... we couldn't have just left everybody die like that.
-It was a crazy situation, said Sadler, a student at Sacramento State University.
+It was a crazy situation."

 Sadler said everything happened very fast as the attacker, armed with an automatic pistol and a box cutter as well as the AK-47 assault rifle, appeared to try to clear his weapon which seemed to be jammed.

 One passenger was hit by a bullet, and was in a serious but stable condition, authorities said.
-Stone is due to be released from hospital later on Saturday.
+Stone was due to be released from hospital later on Saturday.

 "I woke up to basically people ducking and then I was, like, 'Why is everybody ducking?' and then, when I turned round to look, he, the gunman, had just entered the car with the AK and then I was, like: 'This is really happening'," Sadler said.